Skip to content

 The Good Science Project–Johns Hopkins MA in Science Writing Fellowship aims to improve science journalism and science itself by providing $5,000 reporting grants for feature-length magazine articles on the funding and practice of science in the United States.
 Grants will support articles that reveal flaws in current science policy, practice, or funding and identify ways these challenges might be overcome.

-Society for Science’s Science News Internship [Rolling]
+Science News Internship

 Interns work as full-time science journalists under the guidance of Science News staff.
 Based in Washington, D.C., Science News reports on new scientific findings and trends, as well as the science behind the news.
 Interns generate many of their own story ideas, reporting and writing news stories for the daily website on a variety of topics and in a variety of formats.
 Interns may also have the opportunity to get involved with other aspects of science journalism, including fact checking, social media, multimedia and working with Science News’ sister publication aimed at middle school students, Science News Explores.